 Durga and I would be remiss if we didn't thank our team members for their hard work from the first day we started in 2017.
 To the Macrometa family spread across the US, Europe, and India - congrats to all of us - the edge is our oyster.

-(join our team - we have open positions in engineering, marketing, sales, and customer success - we don't care where you live or work from - we have always been, and will always be about enabling you to do your best work from where ever you are happiest doing it - email@example.com)
+(Join our team - see our open positions in engineering, marketing, sales, and customer success - we don't care where you live or work from - we have always been, and will always be about enabling you to do your best work from where ever you are happiest doing it)